Moose2Model/Moose2Model/README.md

 ## By downloading an Image for Windows

-Load the [Moose2Model Image](http://www.poaceae.de/RWDiagram/Images/Windows/RWDiagram.zip) and run Pharo.exe after downloading.
-For Mac and Linux load the image and changes and add them to a virtual machine downloaded from http://pharo.org/download.
+Load the  [Moose2Model Windows Image v0.2.0](http://www.poaceae.de/RWDiagram/Images/Windows/Moose2Model_v0.2.0.zip) and run Pharo.exe after downloading.
+For Apple and Linux load the [Moose2Model Image and changes v0.2.0](http://www.poaceae.de/RWDiagram/Images/Windows/Moose2Model_v0.2.0_Image_Changes.zip) and add them to a virtual machine for Pharo 5 downloaded from http://pharo.org/download.
 You may have to add the PharoV50.sources if a warning is raised while starting the machine.

+Previous Image: [Moose2Model Windows Image v0.1](http://www.poaceae.de/RWDiagram/Images/Windows/RWDiagram.zip).
+Image and Changes (For Apple and Linux: [Moose2Model Image and changes v0.1](http://www.poaceae.de/RWDiagram/Images/Windows/RWDiagramImageChanges.zip)

 ## By installing Pharo, Moose and Moose2Model